autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User mouses towards the top of the application 3.
 User should be able to easily navigate to Home, My Groups (when logged in), and Log In/Log Out.

-18. **TO DO** The system must have a logo on the nav bar, redirecting the user to the home page when clicked.
+18. **COMPLETE** The system must have a logo on the nav bar, redirecting the user to the home page when clicked.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the top left of the page.
 3. User should be able to see the Explore logo 4.
 If the user clicks the Explore logo, they should be routed to the home page.